Josh Sweat: Pre-draft

+Philadelphia Eagles

-Sweat was drafted by the Philadelphia Eagles in the fourth round (130th overall) in the 2018 NFL Draft.
+Sweat was selected by the Philadelphia Eagles in the fourth round (130th overall) in the 2018 NFL draft.
 The 130th overall pick was acquired by the Eagles in a trade that sent Sam Bradford to the Minnesota Vikings.
-He was placed on injured reserve on December 11, 2018.
+He played just 68 snaps across 9 games, until he was placed on the injured reserve on December 11, 2018 with an ankle injury.

+Ahead of the 2019 season, veteran teammate and fellow edge rusher Chris Long announced his retirement, setting Sweat up to assume a major role in the team's defensive rotation.
+However, he would be beaten out in training camp by Derek Barnett for the starting spot, and would be further forced to compete for snaps with Vinny Curry.
+Sweat would end up playing in all 16 games with zero starts, and recording just 21 tackles and four sacks.

-In 2020, Sweat played in 14 games with three starts, recording six sacks, 38 tackles, and three forced fumbles.
-He was placed on injured reserve on December 26, 2020.
+In 2020, Sweat would find himself still primarily playing a rotational role behind Barnett.
+He would go on to play in 14 games with three starts, recording six sacks, 38 tackles, and three forced fumbles.
+He would injure his wrist in the week 15 matchup against the Arizona Cardinals, and was placed on injured reserve for the second time in his career on December 26, 2020, one day before the Eagles' week 16 game.

-On September 18, 2021, Sweat agreed to a three-year, $40 million extension with the Philadelphia Eagles.
-A few months later, he was named to his first Pro Bowl, replacing Nick Bosa who was unable to attend due to an injury.
-Sweat missed the Eagles' Wild Card matchup against the Tampa Bay Buccaneers after undergoing surgery, an emergency procedure to address a "life-threatening" situation.
+On September 18, 2021, Sweat agreed to a three-year, $40 million extension with the Eagles.
+Sweat would finally gain the opportunity become a primary starter after teammate Brandon Graham tore his achilles tendon in the Eagles' week 2 matchup against the San Francisco 49ers.
+This opportunity would lead to Sweat having his breakout season, playing in all 16 games with 13 starts, recording seven and a half sacks, 45 tackles, and one forced fumble.
+A few months later, he would be named to his first Pro Bowl as an alternative, replacing Nick Bosa who was unable to attend due to an injury.
+Sweat missed the Eagles' Wild Card matchup against the Tampa Bay Buccaneers after undergoing an emergency surgery to repair a ruptured artery in his stomach.
+Sweat would be medically cleared in time for the Pro Bowl.

-In 2022, Sweat recorded 48 tackles, 11 sacks, 1 forced fumble, 1 interception and 1 touchdown.
-Sweat helped the Eagles reach Super Bowl LVII.
-In the Super Bowl, Sweat recorded 1 tackle in the Eagles 38-35 loss to the Kansas City Chiefs.
+In 2022, Sweat would both play in and start all 16 games, in which he would record 48 tackles, 11 sacks, one forced fumble, and one interception which he returned for a touchdown.
+Sweat helped the Eagles reach Super Bowl LVII, where he recorded one tackle in the Eagles' 38–35 loss to the Kansas City Chiefs.

+In 2023, Sweat would play in 17 games, and for the second straight season, start all of them, where he would record six and a half sacks, 43 tackles, and two forced fumbles.
+The Eagles would ultimately be defeated 32–9 by the Tampa Bay Buccaneers in the Wild Card round.